 Therefore, continuous in-situ monitoring of all key water quality parameters is necessary, including carbon dioxide, in order to create optimum water quality conditions, allow for prompt alerts for the correction of adverse conditions, and ultimately produce the highest quality yield of fish.

-A Carbon Dioxide sensor from Edinburgh Sensors can be caused for TOC analysis by measuring the CO2 concentration produced by oxidising the organic carbon in a water sample.
-This TOC analysis value determines how pure the water sample is.
+A Carbon Dioxide sensor from Edinburgh Sensors can be used for measuring the CO2 concentration produced by oxidising the organic carbon in a water sample.

 The Gascard NG is our infrared gas sensor is designed for ease of integration with a wide range of gas detection systems that can provide high quality, accurate and reliable measurement of CO2 gas concentrations.
 The Gascard NG is set up for single use gas measurement at a time.

 Requiring only a suitable power supply and sample gas, the Boxed Gascard® also provides fast and reliable CO2 concentration data over a wide range of barometric pressures and environmental temperatures.
 It brings the accuracy and reliability of the Gascard NG gas sensors to the convenience of a desktop instrument.